abaretta/nu.baretta.openweathermap/README.md

 `https://api.openweathermap.org/data/2.5/weather?zip=<zipcode,country>&APPID=<API key>`

 # Flow cards
-For nearly all parameters trigger and condition cards are included, see screenshot for most flowcards available for the current weather:
+For nearly all parameters trigger and condition cards are included, see screenshot for most flowcards available for the current weather (V1):

 <img src="https://drive.google.com/uc?id=1EY31UQeJNCxVy34wmswthY81SVVjqJCT">

 # Requirements
 To use the app, you need to get a (free) OpenWeatherMap API key at http://openweathermap.org.
+A single API key is sufficient for adding dozens of locations in the app..